Florida Gators men's basketball: NCAA national championships

-The Florida Gators have won two NCAA national championships, which is tied for 9th all-time among Division I schools.
+The Florida Gators have won three NCAA national championships, which is tied for 8th all-time among Division I schools.
 The Gators won two national championships in 2005–06, and 2006–07 under Billy Donovan.
-That was the first time any team had won back-to-back national championships since Duke did it in 1991–92, and no Division I men's team has accomplished this since.
+That was the first time any team had won back-to-back national championships since Duke did it in 1991–92.
 In addition, the Gators became the first school to ever win a national championship in football and basketball in both the same calendar year and the same academic year (the Gators' football team defeated Ohio State in the 2007 BCS National Championship Game).